REF-RAS/arm_commander/docs/source/TUTORIAL_PART1.md

 #### Move to a XYZ Position

-The function `move_to_position()` commands (the end-effector of) the arm to move to a position specified in XYZ.
-- The XYZ are specified as three component parameters.
-- Their parameter values are defaulted to the current XYZ.
-In the second function call, the target of the move command is x (0.4), y (0.2) and the z will remain unchanged.
-- The parameter `wait` specifies whether the move command is synchronous (True) or asynchronous (False).
-- A synchronous command call is blocking.
-The execution returns only after the command execution is completed.
-- The function `reset_state()` must be called before issuing another move command to the general arm commander.
+Make a call to one of the move functions of the arm commander to move the robot arm's end effector to a position.
+For example, the following call to `move_to_position` moves the end effector to the location (x, y, z) = (0.0, 0.0, 0.4).
 ```
 # send a move command
 arm_commander.move_to_position(x = 0.6, y = 0.0, z = 0.4, wait=True)
 arm_commander.reset_state()
-# send a move command
-arm_commander.move_to_position(x = 0.4, y = 0.2, wait=True)
-arm_commander.reset_state()
 ```
 The general arm commander uses states to regulate the interaction with the client program.
 For example, the state notifies the client if the command was successful or failed.
 ```
 ...
-arm_commander.move_to_position(x = 0.4, y = 0.2, wait=True)
+arm_commander.move_to_position(x = 0.6, y = 0.0, z = 0.4, wait=True)
 the_state = arm_commander.get_commander_state()
 if the_state == GeneralCommanderStates.SUCCEEDED:
     print('The move was successful')